webyda/skick/README.md

 As for the `@inst.socket` decorator, it reverts to an `@inst.action` decorator ignoring the schema entirely.

-Manyer methods have these dual interpretations.
-The `@inst.socksend` method, which only exists on these special websocket actors, sends a message to the websocket client when it is called on the `FrontActor`, but if it is called in the `BackActor`, it encapsulates the message in an action that asks the `FrontActor` to
+Many methods have these dual interpretations.
+The `inst.socksend` method, which only exists on these special websocket actors, sends a message to the websocket client when it is called on the `FrontActor`, but if it is called in the `BackActor`, it encapsulates the message in an action that asks the `FrontActor` to